splunk/observability-workshop/content/en/other/wip/pet-clinic/_index.md

 ---
-title: PetClinic Java Workshop
+title: Introduction to Instrumentation
-weight: 1
+weight: 99
 description: A workshop using Zero Configuration Auto-Instrumentation for Java.
-hidden: true
+hidden: false
 ---

 The goal is to walk through the basic steps to configure the following components of the Splunk Observability platform: